mdavoodi/www/source/blog/2015-04-16-atlas-packer-vagrant.html.markdown

 vmware-iso
 ```

-Within the month, Atlas will be integrated with GitHub so that when a Packer
+Within the month, Atlas will integrate with GitHub so that when a Packer
 template changes in GitHub, it automatically triggers a new Packer build in
 Atlas.
 Combining automated Packer builds with automated Terraform runs based
 on artifact changes lays the foundation for automating and managing